Ewan Jamieson

 Air Marshal Sir David Ewan Jamieson, KBE, CB (19 April 1930 – 21 March 2013) was a senior commander in the Royal New Zealand Air Force.
 He was Chief of the Air Staff from 1979 to 1983, and Chief of the Defence Staff from 1983 to 1986.

 Early life

 Jamieson was born on 19 April 1930 in Christchurch.
 His father was Raymond Douglas Jamieson (1906–1982), who was later the chief judge of the Arbitration Court.
 His mother was Florence Ethel Jamieson (née Parsons).
 He received his schooling at Christchurch Boys' High School and New Plymouth Boys' High School.
-He married Margaret Elaine Bridge in 1957.
+He married Margaret Elaine Bridge in 1957, and the couple went on to have four children.

 Air force career

 Jamieson joined the Royal New Zealand Air Force (RNZAF) in 1949, served on an exchange posting to Germany in 1954, and held command posts by the end of the 1950s.
 Achieving air officer rank in 1974, his senior appointments were from 1974 to 1978 Air Officer Commanding RNZAF Operations Group.
 Thereafter he was Deputy Chief of Defence Staff (from 1978 to 1979).
 This was followed by a period as the professional head of the RNZAF, the Chief of the Air Staff from 1979 to 1983 and a period as New Zealand's most senior military appointment, the Chief of the Defence Staff (CDS) until his retirement in 1986.
 During his time as CDS, Jamieson tried to avoid a controversy with the United States over the then Labour government's decision to ban nuclear vessels from visiting New Zealand and preserve the ANZUS defence treaty.
 In the end Jamieson's compromise solution of accepting a non-nuclear US Navy vessel into New Zealand's waters was not accepted by the government.